spreadcode/machine_learning/README.md

-# machine_learning
-Mix of personal projects and online coursework.
+# Mix of personal projects and coursework.
 Have fun !